Speeding up transactions on EVM chains

 Overview

 When you send a transaction using Privy, we broadcast it to the specified blockchain.
 However, in periods of high network congestion, the transaction may take longer than expected to be confirmed, or occasionally even never make it to confirmation.
+This is due to transaction fee (“gas”) estimates becoming outdated as high blockchain activity puts upward pressure on fees.
+In order to increase the likelihood of your transaction being confirmed, you can send a transaction that replaces the original one and sets higher gas fees.

 Prerequisites